Figure 1: Interaction between the Polycomb group protein Sfmbt 4MBT domain and the Pho spacer region (Alfieri et al.

-The Müller group uses biophysical and biochemical approaches to learn about the molecular mechanisms of transcription regulation in eukaryotes, where DNA is packaged into chromatin.
+The Müller group uses integrated structural biology, biophysical and biochemical approaches to learn about the molecular mechanisms of transcription regulation in eukaryotes, where DNA is packaged into chromatin.

 Previous and current research

-To achieve these goals, we use structural information obtained by X-ray crystallography and electron microscopy combined with other biophysical and biochemical approaches.
+To achieve these goals, we use structural information mainly obtained by X-ray crystallography and electron microscopy combined with other biophysical and biochemical approaches.
 Systems currently under investigation include multi-protein complexes involved in chromatin targeting, remodelling and histone modifications, yeast RNA polymerase I and III, and the Elongator complex.